 THE first glimpse of Rila National Park is unbeatable.
 I’ve just stepped off the cable car – I haven’t even started the walk – and wow, what a view!
 I must take a picture.
+This is an Insta hit.

 It surprises me because I’m 1,600m (5,249ft) above the sea in Bulgaria’s highest mountain range – much higher than Scotland’s Ben Nevis which peaks at 1,345m (4,413 ft).
 I was expecting a raw and rocky landscape but it’s a panorama of garden green meadows up here.